jamtur01/puppet-irc/README.md

     this directory on your reportserver, writeable to the user running the puppet master), a human-readable version of the report will be saved on the reportserver, and mentioned in the IRC notification.
+    If you specify the `report_url` option, an URL for your report will be appended to the IRC notification.

 4. Copy `irc.yaml` to `/etc/puppet`.
     NOTE: Remove any configurations items you're not setting